Registration and Authorization

 Dashboard and collaboration feature

-The statistics on the Dashboard page considers all the bots - those that you have created and shared bots.
+The statistics on the Dashboard page considers all the bots in your account - those that you have created and shared bots.

 My Bots

-Select My Bots from the options in the blue box on the left of the screen, then click the Create Bot button :
+Select My Bots from the options on the left of the screen, then click the Create Bot button :

-On this page, you can look through existing bots, search them or filter by categories.
+On this page, you can look through template bots, search them or filter by categories.
 Also, you can display featured bots for each category.

 There are more than 50 templates in different themes suitable for various business targets.
 All template bots are completely free, you can use them right away or quickly try them in demo mode.